 With community at the forefront of Cordaro's daily efforts, the team was named 2016 Ballpark Digest's Charity Team of the Year.
-In 2013 and 2017, the team was the Pacific Coast League's nominee for Minor League Baseball's John Henry Moss Community Service award, given to a club "that demonstrates an outstanding, ongoing commitment to charitable service, support and leadership within their local community and within the baseball industry".
+The club also was recently honored with the 2018 Ballpark Digest's Best Marketing Campaign for their efforts celebrating the 50th season in franchise history.
+In 2013 and 2017, the team was the Pacific Coast League's nominee for Minor League Baseball's John Henry Moss Community Service award, given to a club "that demonstrates an outstanding, ongoing commitment to charitable service, support and leadership within their local community and baseball industry".
 The Chasers were also honored as the PCL's nominee for MiLB's Larry MacPhail Award in 2014.
-The franchise was bestowed the Sarpy County Chamber of Commerce business of the year in 2009 and again in 2015.
-Omaha won a prized Veeckie from ESPN the Magazine in 2008, 2009 and 2010.
+The franchise was bestowed the Sarpy County Chamber of Commerce business of the year in 2009 and 2015.
+Omaha won a prized "Veeckie" from ESPN the Magazine in 2008, 2009 and 2010.

 The Pacific Coast League voted Cordaro the 2011 PCL Executive of the Year.
 Ballpark Digest, the leading website covering the business of baseball, named Cordaro and former team president Alan Stein the baseball industry's 2011 co-executives of the year.
 The Kansas City Royals honored Cordaro as their 2009 recipient of the Matt Minker Award, which recognizes an outstanding minor league affiliate employee.
 Cordaro also was among the honorees for the Midlands Business Journal's "40 under 40" recognizing entrepreneurs and business executives under the age of 40 for 2009; he also was a Suburban "Under 40" honoree in July 2011.
 In 2012, Cordaro was honored by his high school alma mater, Ruston High School, as its Young Alumnus of the Year.